pmyla1/Genomic-Swamping-and-Introgression/README.md

 ```
 # Fastqc and Multiqc for sequencing quality control reports

-The Multiqc report for the additional *Cochlearia danica* and *Ionopsidium* sequencing data provided by Yant (2024) can be accessed via the following link [multiqc report](file:///Users/lukearcher/Desktop/170524_multiqc_new_danica/multiqc_report.html).
+The Multiqc report for the additional *Cochlearia danica* and *Ionopsidium* sequencing data provided by Yant (2024) can be accessed via the following link [INSERT LINK HERE].

 An example command for producing a fastqc sequencing quality control report can be found below:
 ```